 Click here to PIN Roasted Asparagus and Sweet Potato Noodles.

 First whisk up the easy goat cheese sauce and keep it warm.
 Then trim the asparagus, toss it with oil and spices, and pop it in a hot oven.
-While the sweet asparagus flavor concentrates and the tops get nicely crisp, toss and cook the sweet potatoes in a skillet until they’re just tender.
+While the sweet asparagus flavor concentrates and the tops get nicely crisp, toss and cook the sweet potatoes in a hot skillet for a minute or two, until theyโre just tender.

-The asparagus and sweet potatoes should be perfectly done at about the same time, so all you have to do is cut the asparagus on smaller lengths and stir the sauce into the noodles.
+The asparagus and sweet potatoes should be perfectly done at about the same time, so all you have to do is stir the sassy sauce into the noodles and cut the asparagus into shorter lengths.
 Serve immediately, with a flourish of toasted chopped hazelnuts.

-The first time I cut sweet potatoes with a spiralizer, the curly-qs got me giggling.
-Cranking and watching the tangle come out the other end still cracks me up.
-I’m grinning from ear to ear in this video. 🙂
+Cutting sweet potatoes into curly-qs with a spiralizer, cranking and seeing the tangle come out the other end cracks me up.
+Making this video got me giggling, grinning from ear to ear . ๐

-Roasted Asparagus and Sweet Potato Noodles recipe details:
+Roasted Asparagus and Sweet Potato Noodles recipe notes:

 - For added vegetarian protein, toss a cup of oven roasted chickpeas in with the noodles and sauce.

 - You will absolutely fall in love with the goat cheese sauce, an awesome quick sauce for all kinds of pasta and veggies.
-Like this tortellini pasta recipe with, or this cilantro fettuccine, garnished with pepitas.
+I use the same sauce in this tortellini pasta recipe and this homemade cilantro fettuccine recipe.

 - To make asparagus roasting cleanup easy, line the baking sheet with a silicone mat or parchment paper.